UomMobileDevelopment/Lesson_07-material/README.md

 2. Print the URI in the ListView

-On the DetailActivity side, we'll want to change the code, which is referring to an intent extra that you're no longer setting.
-Instead we used setData so we need to grab this data using getDataString.
+On the ```DetailActivity``` side, we'll want to change the code, which is referring to an intent extra that you're no longer setting.
+Instead we used setData so we need to grab this data using ```getDataString```.

 The full code you'll need to put in DetailActivity is: